 Most booster seats have a lower weight threshold of 40 pounds, though some still have a 30 pound minimum weight.
 That’s the minimum.
 We advocate for waiting as long as possible to move a child to the next step in any child restraints.
 In this case, that means waiting until the child has outgrown their harnessed car seat before transitioning to a booster seat.

-For our Canadian neighbors, all booster seats have a 40 pound minimum weight.
+For our Canadian readers, all booster seats have at least a 40 pound minimum weight.
 There is some concern that a smaller child may be able to submarine (slide forward in the seat and slip out of the seat belt) beneath the lap belt in a crash, however, currently available studies do not have conclusive information for this phenomenon.
 We do know that a properly fitted seat belt does an excellent job of protecting a child in a crash, reducing the risk for serious injury by 45% for 4-8 year olds.1

 The great news is that for most kids, there is no rush whatsoever to move into a booster seat.
 Not too long ago there were very few 5 point harnessed seats that could hold a child who weighs over 40 pounds.
 Today, there is a vast array of seats to choose from that can harness the average 5-6 year old – some of those options cost as little as $50.
 Check out our recommended seats list if you need help making a car seat selection!